Robert F. Dorr: Career

+In 1964, Dorr became a Foreign Service officer with the U.S. Department of State, where he was assigned as a U.S. diplomat and political officer to U.S. Embassies and Consulates in Madagascar, South Korea, Japan, Liberia, Sweden, and the United Kingdom.
+Dorr was fluent in French, Japanese, Korean, Russian, Swedish, and German, and retired as a Senior Foreign Service officer in 1990.
+He devoted the rest of his life to writing.

-Dorr spent 25 years as a Senior Foreign Service Officer (1964–89) with the U.S. State Department.
-He held senior positions in Washington after tours of duty in Tananarive, Madagascar; Seoul, Korea; Fukuoka, Japan; Monrovia, Liberia; Stockholm, Sweden; and London, England.
-He married his wife, a South Korean national, in 1968 in a ceremony that was held at the home of his Foreign Service mentor, Ambassador William J. Porter.
+Dorr spent 25 years as a senior Foreign Service Officer (1964–89) with the U.S. State Department.
+He held senior positions in Washington, D.C., after tours of duty in Tananarive, Madagascar, Seoul, Fukuoka, Monrovia, Stockholm, and London.

-Dorr published his first magazine article in 1955 (age 16) and is best known for his magazine and newspaper work.
-In 1960, fresh out of the Air Force, Dorr moved to San Francisco to attend the University of California, Berkeley, staying at the famed Baker's Acres boarding house for much of the period 1960–1964 with several lifelong friends, including: future Air Force Colonel Larry Harry; future colleague and CIA Officer Dick Ristaino; and others.
-It was during this time that Dorr began to publish what would become thousands of fictional action stories for numerous men's adventure and pulp magazines, something Dorr continued to do quietly on the side even after his appointment as a Foreign Service Officer in 1964.
-Dorr's many contributions to this genre were only very recently resurfaced in "A Handful of Hell - Classic War and Adventure Stories by Robert F. Dorr" edited by Robert Deis and Wyatt Doyle (2016), as well as the compendium: "Weasels Ripped My Flesh!"
-(2012).
+Dorr published his first magazine article in 1955 at age 16.
+Dorr's many contributions to this genre resurfaced in A Handful of Hell – Classic War and Adventure Stories by Robert F. Dorr, a 2016 book edited by Robert Deis and Wyatt Doyle, and the compendium Weasels Ripped My Flesh!, published in 2012.

 In 1978, he received a non-fiction award from the now-defunct Aviation/Space Writers Association.
 He regularly contributed articles to Air Forces Monthly, Air International, Combat Aircraft, Aerospace America magazine, the journal of the American Institute of Aeronautics and Astronautics (AIAA), Air & Space/Smithsonian, and Flight Journal.
-Dorr was heavily engaged in writing for London-based Aerospace Publishing - initially for its partwork magazines and latterly for its prestigious quarterlies, including World Air Power Journal.
+Dorr wrote for London-based Aerospace Publishing, initially for its magazines and later for World Air Power Journal, its journal.

-Dorr's weekly opinion column in the trade journal Military Times was read by about 100,000 current, former, and retired military members and their families.
+Dorr's weekly opinion column in Military Times was read by about 100,000 current, former, and retired military members and their families.
 Dorr's opinion columns combined strong support for the military with a liberal political point of view.
-In a September 10, 2007 column that was widely reprinted around the United States, he called for an end to the prison camp at Guantanamo Bay, Cuba, and for treating war prisoners openly under the 1949 Geneva Convention.
+In a September 10, 2007, column that was widely reprinted around the United States, he called for an end to the prison camp at Guantanamo Bay, Cuba, and for treating war prisoners openly under the 1949 Geneva Convention.
 Before U.S. law changed to permit it, Dorr called for the military to allow homosexuals to serve openly.
 In other columns, he has urged veterans service organizations to get up to date to attract younger veterans and has written about what he calls the dismantling of the Air Force in an era of tight budgets.